fchampalimaud/cf.bonsai/docs/workflows/Tutorials/VirtualReality/VirtualReality.md

 ## Cubemap: First-person view of a 3D world
-# Somehow add annotations to the texture nodes
 To set up a VR environment in Bonsai, we first need to populate the 3D scene with objects, typically by adding textured 3D meshes.
 In this tutorial, the scene consists of a square room with four walls and a ground floor (Fig.2 Left).

 <br>